Learn how to make simple stamped Christmas cards at home.

 Draw or transfer your design onto the lino with a pencil.

-Remember your design needs to be in reverse on the lino.
+Remember, your design needs to be reversed on the lino.

 Top Tip: I use tracing paper to flip the design.
 By rubbing the reverse of the paper the carbon will transfer onto your lino.